Printing Terms

 pH

-the measure of the acidity or alkalinity of a material.
-Paper with a pH below 7.0 is considered acidic; paper with a pH above 7.0 is considered acid-free, or alkaline.
+The measure of the acidity or alkalinity of a material.
+Paper with a pH below 7.0 is considered acidic.
+Paper with a pH above 7.0 is considered acid-free, or alkaline.
 See also acid-free paper, alkaline papermaking, and archival paper.

 Photocopy